Find Affordable College Courses

 170 Yearly Graduations

 The 16th most popular school in the country for curriculum majors who are seeking their master's degree is University of Nevada - Las Vegas.
 Each year, around 31,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,949 per year, while in-state graduate students, on average, pay $5,823 per year.
-During the 2020-2021 academic year, 170 people received their master's degree in curriculum from UNLV.
-Around 49% of these students were from an underrepresented racial-ethnic group, and 65% were women.
+The average in-state tuition for full-time undergraduates is $8,354 per year, while in-state graduate students, on average, pay $6,119 per year.
+During the most recent year for which we have data, 170 people received their master's degree in curriculum from UNLV.
+About 74% of this group were women, and 55% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in curriculum at University of Nevada - Las Vegas make a median salary of 55,178.

 #17